grimnebulin/conkeror-util/README.md

 Note that `empty` and `nonempty` are attributes, not functions.

+## Try

+A simple implementation of a Try wrapper with two implmentations:
+`Success` and `Failure`.

+- `Success(value)`

+Returns a Success wrapper for the given value.

+- `Failure(value)`

+Returns a Failure wrapper for the given value.

+- `Try(f, arguments...)`

+Calls `f` with `null` as `this` and `arguments` as the arguments.
+If `f` throws an exception, returns a Failure instance wrapping the exception value; otherwise, returns a Success instance wrapping the value returned by `f`.

+- `t.map(f)`

+If `t` is a Failure, does nothing and returns `t`.
+Otherwise, `f` is called with the wrapped value as its sole argument.
+If `f` throws an exception, returns a Failure instance wrapping the exception value;
+otherwise, returns a Success instance wrapping the value returned by `f`.

+- `t.flatMap(f)`

+If `t` is a Failure, does nothing and returns `t`.
+Otherwise, `f` is called with the wrapped value as its sole argument.
+If `f` throws an exception, returns a Failure instance wrapping the exception value;
+otherwise, returns whatever `f` returned.

+- `t.foreach(f)`

+If `t` is a Success, calls `f` with the wrapped value as its sole argument.
+Whether `t` is a Success or Failure, `t` is returned.

+- `t.filter(f)`

+If `t` is a Failure, does nothing and returns `t`.
+Otherwise, `f` is called with the wrapped value as its sole argument.
+If `f` throws an exception, returns a Failure instance wrapping the exception value; if `f` returns a false value, returns a Failure instance wrapping the string "predicate failed"; otherwise, returns `t`.

+- `t.isSuccess`

+Returns true if `t` is a Success, false otherwise.
+Note that this is an attribute, not a function.

 ## WebRequest

 This is a thin wrapper around Conkeror's `XMLHttpRequest` interface